 From Static Designs to Dynamic Experiences

-The way we design user interfaces is facing a fundamental shift.
-Traditional UI patterns – identical for all users, statically defined, and manually optimised – are reaching their limits.
-Generative UI marks the transition from designing for the many to dynamic generation for the individual.
+The way we design user interfaces is undergoing a fundamental shift.
+Traditional UI patterns, identical for every user, statically defined and manually optimised, are reaching their limits.
+Generative UI marks the move from designing for the many to generating dynamically for the individual.

-The Nielsen Norman Group defines GenUI precisely: AI creates personalised interfaces in real time for user-specific experiences.
-Instead of developers coding a fixed UI for all use cases, an AI agent composes the optimal interface for the respective task at the moment of interaction.
+The Nielsen Norman Group puts it precisely: GenUI is AI creating personalised interfaces in real time for user-specific experiences.
+Rather than developers coding one fixed UI for every use case, an AI agent composes the ideal interface for the task at hand, at the moment of interaction.

 Table of Contents